 Mexico City is the country’s production hub and its greater metropolitan region is home to some 20 million people.
 The capital offers a broad range of modern and historic architecture that gives producers a lot of options within a manageable distance of each other.

-However, Guadalajara is “also growing in popularity with big projects migrating there,” insists Paco Herrera at local outfit Baklight, which has worked with an array of international clients, including Momentum, Bacardi and the European Union Council.
+However, Guadalajara is “also growing in popularity with big projects migrating there,” insists Herrera at Baklight, which has worked with an array of international clients, including Momentum, Bacardi and the European Union Council.
 “It offers five ecosystems within a two-hour drive from the city (beaches, mountains, desert, forest and jungle).
 Any piece of equipment that you need can be found or brought to the city.”

 Plus, Guadalajara offers great animation and post-production services.
 Guillermo del Toro is doing part of his new film, Pinocchio, in the city.